01 of 15

 When all the plants and dividers are in place in the new miniature garden, place a bit of mulch, or some shreds of moss or paper over any exposed soil at the top of the garden and water the entire thing gently.
 The paper or moss will help disperse the water and keep the top layer of soil moist while the plants become established.

 Set your newly planted garden in a shady cool spot for a few days out of the sun while the plants adapt to their new home.
-Gradually bring the container out into full sun (or conditions for your particular plants) once the plants are showing signs of new growth.
+Gradually bring the container out into the full sun (or conditions for your particular plants) once the plants are showing signs of new growth.

 With careful watering and a bit of judicious pruning, these miniature gardens can last for several years.
 Likely the plants will last longer than the already broken container.